TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 Short answer: It depends.

 But, even if you never contribute another penny beyond that free $1,000, the long-term value can be huge.
-If that money is invested in an index fund tracking the S&P 500, and it averages the historical 10% annual return, that one-time gift could grow to over $450,000 by retirement age.
+If that money is invested in an index fund tracking the S&P 500, and it averages the historical average 10% annual return, that one-time gift could grow to over $450,000 by retirement age.

 Now imagine if you contributed even just $100 a month for 18 years.